MotorBottle/Linux-AutoUPNP/README.md

 # Linux-AutoUPNP
-Auto UPNP mapping script when IP is changed.
+Auto UPNP mapping script so that you can mantain the ports (when you are not admin of the router).

 To run the script every 3 mins, you can run the following code in terminal: